-Third-party zip utilities are available from the following reputable vendors on their official websites.
+Third-party zip utilities are available from the following reputable vendors on their official websites:

-- ZIP Reader (Windows) (free download offered by the PKWARE corporation) - SecureZIP for Mac or Windows (free evaluation and licensed/fee software offered by the PKWARE corporation) - WinZip (Windows) (evaluation and fee versions offered by the WinZip corporation) - Stuffit Expander (Mac) (free evaluation and licensed/fee software offered by Smith Micro corporation) - 3) Unzip each of the compressed, encrypted data-related files using the same password and third-party zip utility method.
+- 7-Zip[©] (Windows) (free download offered by 7-Zip) - ZIP Reader (Windows) (free download offered by the PKWARE corporation) - SecureZIP for Mac or Windows (free evaluation and licensed/fee software offered by the PKWARE corporation) - WinZip (Windows) (evaluation and fee versions offered by the WinZip corporation) - Stuffit Expander (Mac) (free evaluation and licensed/fee software offered by Smith Micro corporation) - 3) Unzip each of the compressed, encrypted data-related files using the same password and third-party zip utility method.
 This will place the data-related CSV files in the same directory by default.